jennadean9/API/readme.md

 ### Thanks

-Thanks to xyz for the data....
+Thanks to the S&P 500 list for the information to fill the API!